-Students who have more than two (2) C's will not be considered for re-enrollment.
+Students who have earned more than two (2) C's will not be considered for readmission.
 Dismissals due to academic misconduct or grades of "D" or "F" are not eligible to appeal for readmission.
-Students withdrawing from more than two (2) nursing courses, exhibiting unprofessional or illegal behaviors in the classroom or clinical setting, and/or violating academic integrity policy will not be eligible to be considered for re-enrollment or readmission.
+Students withdrawing from more than two (2) graduate nursing courses, exhibiting unprofessional or illegal behaviors in the classroom or clinical setting, and/or violating academic integrity policy will not be eligible for re-enrollment or readmission.